lunarc/lunarc_docs/docs/manual/faq/manual_faq_login.md

 # Frequently asked questions - Login

-## I have forgotten my login password for Aurora
+## I have forgotten my login password

 To receive a new password, please visit the password self service portal at the link below: